oli-kester/shazam2discogs/readme.md

 ### Local Development URL
 During local development, access the site through a specific IP (e.g. `http://127.0.0.1:8080/`) rather than `localhost`.
 Using `localhost` will prevent the OAuth callback from working.

+### Docker
+Docker images can be created using the included Dockerfile.

+- Note that the Gradle command `bootJar` should be run before the `docker build` command to create a .jar file.